Frequently Asked Questions

 If you're looking for a therapist to work with you and your partner(s) together, please take check out my list of recommended therapists.

 + How soon can we start?

-If you're eager to start ASAP, the quickest way is to email me so we can set up a time to talk.
+If you're eager to start ASAP, the quickest way is to schedule a free 20-minute phone consultation.
 If we're a good match and our schedules line up, I'll usually be able to schedule your first session within the week.
 I look forward to getting to know you!